Affiliate Marketing VS. Freelancing

 If you choose to stop promoting a company, that’s your prerogative.

-Pro #3 - Multiple Channels That You Use
+Pro #3 – Multiple Marketing Channels

 In addition to the above, affiliate marketing doesn’t need a website.